metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_export_v1alpha1_manifest.md

 Optional:

 - `external_entity_selector` (Attributes) Select ExternalEntities from NetworkPolicy's Namespace as workloadsin To/From fields.
-If set with NamespaceSelector,ExternalEntities are matched from Namespaces matched by theNamespaceSelector.Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--to_services--external_entity_selector))
+If set with NamespaceSelector,ExternalEntities are matched from Namespaces matched by theNamespaceSelector.Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--from--external_entity_selector))
 - `fqdn` (String) Restrict egress access to the Fully Qualified Domain Names prescribedby name or by wildcard match patterns.
 This field can only be set forNetworkPolicyPeer of egress rules.Supported formats are: Exact FQDNs such as 'google.com'.
 Wildcard expressions such as '*wayfair.com'.
 - `group` (String) Group is the name of the ClusterGroup which can be set withinan Ingress or Egress rule in place of a stand-alone selector.A Group cannot be set with any other selector.
-- `ip_block` (Attributes) IPBlock describes the IPAddresses/IPBlocks that is matched in to/from.IPBlock cannot be set as part of the AppliedTo field.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--to_services--ip_block))
+- `ip_block` (Attributes) IPBlock describes the IPAddresses/IPBlocks that is matched in to/from.IPBlock cannot be set as part of the AppliedTo field.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--from--ip_block))
 - `namespace_selector` (Attributes) Select all Pods from Namespaces matched by this selector, asworkloads in To/From fields.
 If set with PodSelector,Pods are matched from Namespaces matched by the NamespaceSelector.Cannot be set with any other selector except PodSelector orExternalEntitySelector.
-Cannot be set with Namespaces. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--to_services--namespace_selector))
+Cannot be set with Namespaces. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--from--namespace_selector))
 - `namespaces` (Attributes) Select Pod/ExternalEntity from Namespaces matched by specific criteria.Current supported criteria is match: Self, which selects from the sameNamespace of the appliedTo workloads.Cannot be set with any other selector except PodSelector orExternalEntitySelector.
-This field can only be set when NetworkPolicyPeeris created for ClusterNetworkPolicy ingress/egress rules.Cannot be set with NamespaceSelector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--to_services--namespaces))
+This field can only be set when NetworkPolicyPeeris created for ClusterNetworkPolicy ingress/egress rules.Cannot be set with NamespaceSelector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--from--namespaces))
-- `node_selector` (Attributes) Select certain Nodes which match the label selector.A NodeSelector cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--to_services--node_selector))
+- `node_selector` (Attributes) Select certain Nodes which match the label selector.A NodeSelector cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--from--node_selector))
 - `pod_selector` (Attributes) Select Pods from NetworkPolicy's Namespace as workloads inTo/From fields.
-If set with NamespaceSelector, Pods arematched from Namespaces matched by the NamespaceSelector.Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--to_services--pod_selector))
+If set with NamespaceSelector, Pods arematched from Namespaces matched by the NamespaceSelector.Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--from--pod_selector))
 - `scope` (String) Define scope of the Pod/NamespaceSelector(s) of this peer.Can only be used in ingress NetworkPolicyPeers.Defaults to 'Cluster'.
-- `service_account` (Attributes) Select all Pods with the ServiceAccount matched by this field, asworkloads in To/From fields.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--to_services--service_account))
+- `service_account` (Attributes) Select all Pods with the ServiceAccount matched by this field, asworkloads in To/From fields.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--from--service_account))

-<a id="nestedatt--spec--cluster_network_policy--ingress--to_services--external_entity_selector"></a>
+<a id="nestedatt--spec--cluster_network_policy--ingress--from--external_entity_selector"></a>
-### Nested Schema for `spec.cluster_network_policy.ingress.to_services.external_entity_selector`
+### Nested Schema for `spec.cluster_network_policy.ingress.from.external_entity_selector`

 Optional:

 - `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
-The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--to_services--external_entity_selector--match_expressions))
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--ingress--from--external_entity_selector--match_expressions))
 - `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
 A single {key,value} in the matchLabelsmap is equivalent to an element of matchExpressions, whose key field is 'key', theoperator is 'In', and the values array contains only 'value'.
 The requirements are ANDed.

-<a id="nestedatt--spec--cluster_network_policy--ingress--to_services--external_entity_selector--match_expressions"></a>
+<a id="nestedatt--spec--cluster_network_policy--ingress--from--external_entity_selector--match_expressions"></a>
-### Nested Schema for `spec.cluster_network_policy.ingress.to_services.external_entity_selector.match_expressions`
+### Nested Schema for `spec.cluster_network_policy.ingress.from.external_entity_selector.match_expressions`

 Required: